The Law of Compression: Communication Efficiency in Predictive Systems

 6.3 Hypothesis

-- Coherence and Compression Ratio as Metrics for Shared Understanding: The ability of language models (LLMs) to accurately reconstruct a text with a high percentage of omission reflects both the coherence of their interpretation and the depth of their shared understanding.
-The maximum omission percentage that still maintains acceptable fidelity can serve as a quantitative metric to evaluate this understanding.
+- Coherence and Compression Ratio as Metrics for Predictive Reconstruction: The ability of language models (LLMs) to accurately reconstruct a text with a high percentage of omission reflects their use of context, learned regularities, and probabilistic inference.
+The maximum omission percentage that still maintains acceptable fidelity can serve as a quantitative metric for reconstruction capacity.

 6.4 Expected Outcomes and Research Directions